DGXeon/DGXeon/README.md

 - 👋 Hi, I’m josephxeon
+- ❎ I am just a student, not programmer
 - 👨🏻‍🦱 17 years old
 - 🇲🇨 From Indonesia, Palangkaraya
 - 👀 I’m interested in javascript